MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/design.md

 - Tailspin-bu1
 - Tailspin-bu1-corp

 This Resource Manager template can be expanded to include [subscriptions](https://github.com/azure/CET-NorthStar/blob/master/examples/60-move-subscription-under-managementgroup.parameters.json) (moving subscription), [policy definition](https://github.com/azure/CET-NorthStar/blob/master/examples/30-create-policydefinition-at-managementgroup.parameters.json), [policy assignment](https://github.com/azure/CET-NorthStar/blob/master/examples/40-create-policyassignment-at-managementgroup.parameters.json), role definition, and role assignment.

 Contoso has decided following for their reference implementation:

-## Git repository (repo) for Azure platform configuration
+## Git repo for Azure platform configuration

 Contoso is already using Azure and is concerned about their current management group and subscription deployed in production.
 To address the concerns, Contoso has decided to create a Git repo to store existing management group and subscription organization.